12 Jem Finch Quotes With Page Numbers And Meaning

 ~Harper Lee, To Kill a Mockingbird, (Character: Jem Finch), Chapter 6, Page 63

-Meaning: This quote from the book To Kill A Mockingbird speaks to the value of respect and how it should be earned and maintained.
+Meaning: This quote from To Kill a Mockingbird speaks to the value of respect and how it should be earned and maintained.
 Jem refers to her father, Atticus, who has never physically punished him.

 He wants to maintain that relationship, so she strives to act in a way that deserves his respect.
 This quote implies that respect should be earned, not given away freely, and maintained through proper behavior.